What Does an SQL Developer Do? Role, Salary, and Skills

 Business intelligence software is the umbrella term for applications that help companies analyze data.
 SQL developers often help connect databases with business intelligence software packages like Power BI and Tableau.

-It might be an SQL developer’s responsibility to modify the database schema to ensure that external applications can access data or even to build a new database from scratch to meet the needs of a business case.
+It also might be your responsibility to modify the database schema to ensure that external applications can access data or even to build a new database from scratch to meet the needs of a business case.

 Familiarity with Excel, including pivot tables